The Witcher: Monster Slayer: Gameplay

 Players can choose to engage any monster that is within the immediate area in a one-on-one fight.
-As witchers, they have a sword, sign-casting and explosives at their disposal, all controlled with the touchscreen, to defeat the monster they choose to engage, and must leverage the monster's weaknesses (such as choosing either fast or strong sword strikes) to inflict more damage and build up a critical hit meter for a chance to pass a quick-time event to inflict such hit for extra damage, while being careful to parry enemy attacks with the sword.
+As witchers, they have a sword, sign-casting and explosives at their disposal, all controlled with the touchscreen, in a manner similar to the Nintendo DS version of Deep Labyrinth, to defeat the monster they choose to engage, and must leverage the monster's weaknesses (such as choosing either fast or strong sword strikes) to inflict more damage and build up a critical hit meter for a chance to pass a quick-time event to inflict such hit for extra damage, while being careful to parry enemy attacks with the sword.
 Players also can craft oils and potions with portable crafting stations that require repair after overuse to gain advantages in combat, while bombs can be purchased, found or even crafted later on.
 In addition to individual battles, players can also meet characters, which then lead to small quests.

 Reception

 The game received "mixed or average" reviews according to review aggregator Metacritic.
 The game reached over half a million downloads on the Play Store within three days of its release.
 By the time the game's shutdown was announced, over 100 million in-game monsters had been slain.